Phillip Chiyangwa

-Phillip Chiyangwa (born 23 February 1959) is a Zimbabwean politician who has served in the Zimbabwean government.
+Phillip Chowomadzi (born 23 February 1959) is a Zimbabwean politician who has served in the Zimbabwean government.
 His appointment as the head of Zimbabwe's football association led to controversy and he has been associated with various land disputes.

 Early life

-Chiyangwa was born in Chegutu, to Divaris Makaharis and Marita Mandivenga.
+Chiyangwa was born in Chinhoyi, to Divaris Makaharis and Marita Mandivenga.
 He was born in a family of 14.
 He is a relative of former Zimbabwean president Robert Mugabe.

 Phillip attended Chegutu Primary School and completed his higher education at St. Francis Secondary school.
 He claims to have obtained various professional qualifications from various institutions in Zimbabwe and worldwide.
 When it comes to some of his tertiary education he attended Universal College in Highfield Harare, he did bookkeeping, elementary, intermediate and advanced certificates.
 He also did an Advanced Diploma in Accounting.

-Professional Life
+Professional life

 In the 1980s, Chiyangwa embraced entrepreneurship, promoting boxing and music groups, and running a secretarial and accounting agency.

 By the 1990s, Chiyangwa owned a tourist complex, a number of manufacturing and engineering companies and was involved in the ownership of Zimbabwe's Telecel.

 In the 1990s, Chiyangwa became the president of Zimbabwe's Affirmative Action Group.

 He continued to amass wealth by setting up Native Africa Investment Ltd. and Midiron Investments.
 His companies invested in footwear, steel fabrication and metal engineering.
 He also set up Pinnacle Property Holdings which invested in real estate along with the Phillip Chiyangwa Family Trust.

 Chiyangwa's accumulation of wealth has often been associated with his connections to prominent figures within Zanu-PF.